Football player: American football

-The American football teams' positions are categorized by a form of play where each of it has own spectrum of positions.
-Those are offensive, defensive and special teams.
+The American football teams' positions are categorized by a form of play where each of them has its spectrum of positions.
+Those are offensive, defensive, and special teams.

 Australian football

-Psychological aspects of performance

-Research shows that association football players that take less than 200ms after the referee blows their whistle for a penalty kick are significantly more likely to miss scoring than those that take over a second.

 Health issues

 An Irish 2002 study of association and Gaelic football players characterized players as "lean and muscular with a reasonably high level of capacity in all areas of physical performance".
 The opposite is the case for American football, where obesity could be the cause of grave health problems.

 A 2000 study documented injuries sustained by Czech [association] football players at all levels: